 Kulite (App.
-2\pages 114-115)
+2\pages 94-95)

-The highest pressure, 2,0 MPa, is indicated from the peripheral placed sensors in block C1.
+The highest pressure, 2.0 MPa, is indicated from the peripheral placed sensors in block C1.
 Also two sensor placed in block R10 have measured a pressure higher than 1.5 MPa.
-The sudden change in pressure that occurred after about 180 days was probably caused by early data logger problems.
+The sudden change in pressure which occurred around day 180 was probably caused by early data logger problems.

-Eleven sensors are out of order
+Eleven sensors are out of order.